History of Sex in Cinema:

 Instead, Carmen decided to accept an offer to accompany Joe's Sergeant Brown (Brock Peters) for the evening, inciting Joe's angry and jealous lust for her.
 After a fatal fistfight with Brown, Joe deserted his regiment and went AWOL to avoid the MPs and took off with the sultry Carmen on the train to Chicago.

 Their ill-fated affair soon declined when Carmen quickly tired of him and became involved with heavyweight prize-fighter Husky Miller (Joe Adams), who offered her clothes and diamonds - leading to a tragic ending.

 Carmen (Dorothy Dandridge) with Joe (Harry Belafonte)

 There was a wave of inexpensive-to-make naturist (nudist camp) exploitation films following the 1957 decision, shot in the outdoors with either models (pretending to be nudists) or using real nudists at the camps.
-Films in this sub-genre included eight films by Doris Wishman (see details here), and two Florida-based films by Herschell Gordon Lewis (Daughter of the Sun (1962) and Nature's Playmates (1962)):
+Films in this sub-genre included eight films by Doris Wishman (see details here), including these first five:

 The exploitation film had a dubious plot about gorgeous young war widow Susan Lattimore (Jamie O'Hara) who vowed to escape an evil father-in-law, conservative East Coast businessman Jay Randolph Lattimore (R.G.
 Armstrong).
 Her plan was to vacate his house, move to Miami, and resume her modeling career.
 Outside of Tampa, her car broke down in a remote area, and she took refuge in a "member's only" nudist camp with her six year-old daughter Joan (Karen Sue Trent).
 She awaited car repair by a professional mechanic at the resort.